-To color your Grey hair, take care of it
+To color your Grey hair is, take care of it before and after

 As many of us know, gray hair can be trickier to color and maintain than regular hair.
 But with the right care, you can ensure your hair color stays vivid all the way until your next application!
 Read this : 4 Important Steps To Know If You Color Gray Hair.

 Here are 4 important steps to know if you color gray hair

 Gray hair can become dry, wiry and unmanageable – which works against even the freshest hair color.
 To combat dryness, make sure to use a rich, moisturizing shampoo and conditioner.
 You can also apply a leave in conditioner or styling cream overnight to hydrate hair and make for easier styling.
 Essential oil treatments can help soften unruly strands too.

 You might read this : New rules for hair at gym